Agent.BTZ

 Agent.BTZ, also named Autorun, is a computer worm that infects USB flash drives with spyware.
-A variant of the SillyFDC worm, it was used in a massive 2008 cyberattack on the US military, infecting 300,000 computers.
+A variant of the SillyFDC worm, it was used in the massive 2008 cyberattack on the US military, infecting 300,000 computers.

 Technical description

-The Agent.BTZ worm is a DLL file, written in assembler (x86-32 bit).
+The Agent.BTZ worm is a DLL file, written in x86-32 assembly language.
 It spreads by creating an AUTORUN.INF file to the root of each drive with the DLL file.
 It has the ability "to scan computers for data, open backdoors, and send through those backdoors to a remote command and control server."

 History

 In 2008, at a US military base in the Middle East, a USB flash drive infected with Agent.BTZ was inserted into a laptop attached to United States Central Command.
 From there it spread undetected to other systems, both classified and unclassified.
-In order to try and stop the spread of the worm, the Pentagon banned USB drives and removable media devices.
+In order to try to stop the spread of the worm, the Pentagon banned USB drives and removable media devices.
 They also disabled the Windows autorun feature on their computers.
 The Pentagon spent nearly 14 months cleaning the worm from military networks.
+The defense against the attack was named "Operation Buckshot Yankee" and led to the creation of the United States Cyber Command.